 How does the regional center decide what services it will and will not pay for?

-The Lanterman Act and related laws passed by the California Legislature determine what regional centers can and cannot pay for on behalf of clients and families.
-In general, regional centers can only purchase services and supports that are necessary to achieve the goals in the client’s Individual Program Plan (IPP) and they are prohibited from funding experimental therapies.
+The Lanterman Act and related laws passed by the California Legislature determine what regional centers can and cannot pay for on behalf of those it serves.
+In general, regional centers can only purchase services and supports that are necessary to achieve the goals in the person’s Individual Program Plan (IPP) and they are prohibited from funding experimental therapies.

-In addition, regional center boards of directors create policies called Purchase of Service (POS) Guidelines that service coordinators follow when authorizing service requests for clients and families.
+In addition, regional center boards of directors create policies called Purchase of Service (POS) Guidelines that service coordinators follow when authorizing service requests.